spread-ai/docs-appsmith-fork/docs/creating-studio-applications.md

 	<figcaption>The contextual menu for the onClick event in SPREAD Studio</figcaption>
 </figure>

 JavaScript code is enclosed with double curly braces.
 For example: `{{ '{{ SelectWidgetName.selectedOptionValue === "1" ?
 "Option 1" : "Option 2" }}' }}`.
-Global objects, such as the [AppSmith object](https://docs.docs.spread.ai/reference/appsmith-framework/context-object), and Global Functions, such as [storeValue](https://docs.docs.spread.ai/reference/framework/global-functions.md/store-value), are available to use in your code.
+Global objects, such as the [Global object](/reference/framework/context-object.md), and Global Functions, such as [storeValue](/reference/framework/global-functions.md#storevalue), are available to use in your code.

-!!! info "More Global Objects and Global Functions"

-    For a complete reference of the Global Objects available in Studio, see the [AppSmith documentation on Global Objects](https://docs.docs.spread.ai/write-code/reference).
-Likewise for Global Functions, see the [AppSmith documentation on Global Functions](https://docs.docs.spread.ai/reference/framework/global-functions.md).

 For complex implementations, you can install additional JavaScript libraries by selecting the Box icon in the bottom-left corner.
 The default libraries are [lodash.js](https://lodash.com/) for modularity and performance, [moment.js](https://momentjs.com/) for date and time handling, and [forge.js](https://github.com/digitalbazaar/forge) for managing cryptographic tools.